-Nearly every procedural language provides some method of process abstraction permitting decomposition of the flow of control into routines, functions, subprograms, or methods.
+Nearly every procedural language provides some method of abstraction that permits decomposition of the flow of control into routines, functions, subprograms, or methods.
 (For the purpose of this description, the term subprogram will be used.)
 To have any effect on the computation, the subprogram must change data visible to the calling program.
-It can do this by changing the value of a non-local variable, changing the value of a parameter, or, in the case of a function, providing a return value.
+It can do this by changing the value of a non-local variable, changing or setting the value of a parameter, or, in the case of a function, providing a return value.
 Because different languages use different mechanisms with different semantics for passing parameters, a programmer using an unfamiliar language may obtain unexpected results.

-Cross reference
+Related coding guidelines

-JSF AV Rules[31]: 20, 116
+JSF AV Rules [24]: 20, 116